Quick Answer

 Chrome Disabled My Extension: Causes and Safe Fixes

 Chrome disables extensions for various reasons: deprecated APIs, removal from the Web Store, security concerns, or administrator policies.
-Identify the exact error message and extension name, then search for official replacements or MV3-compatible alternatives.
+Identify the exact error message and extension name, then search for maintained replacements or MV3-compatible alternatives.

 Related Extensions